-Pearl milk tea (珍珠奶茶), sometimes referred to as bubble tea or boba, is a Taiwanese drink most popularly known as a milk tea with tapioca-type balls.
+Pearl milk tea (珍珠奶茶), sometimes referred to as Bubble Tea or Boba, is a Taiwanese drink combines milk tea with tapioca-type balls.
 The balls are also known as pearls, so the Chinese translation of 珍珠奶茶 is literally pearl (珍珠) milk (奶) tea (茶).

 "Boba" itself refers to tapioca balls made from the cassava root.
 They are cooked in sugar and water until they reach a chewy consistency.

 This addictive drink has skyrocketed in popularity in the last decade and boba shops have even dubbed the “Asian Starbucks”.
 In fact, Mcdonald's added boba to their menu in Germany in 2012.
-Whether you’ve heard of boba from watching Hillary Clinton drink boba for the first time, seeing someone bathe in it, or just growing up with it, you know once you try it, there’s no backing out.
+Whether you’ve heard of boba from watching Hillary Clinton drink boba for the first time, or just growing up with it, you know once you try it, there’s no backing out.

 Why is it called "Boba?"